 Pre-approval acquisition briefing: for any commerce acquisition, a specific briefing on the integration plan that addresses the four value-destruction risk areas (talent, brand, technology, reporting) before the financial approval discussion.

-The board conversation on commerce is failing on both sides — directors who lack the framework to govern it, and management teams that have learned to present it in ways that avoid the scrutiny the decisions deserve.
-The fix isn't complicated: a defined framework, the right metrics, the right cadence, and at least one person in the room who has actually run a consumer business at scale.
+The board conversation on commerce is failing on both sides: directors who lack the framework to govern it, and management teams that have learned to present it in ways that avoid the scrutiny the decisions deserve.
+The fix is not complicated.
+A defined framework, the right metrics, the right cadence, and at least one person in the room who has actually run a consumer business at scale.

 Preparing a board conversation on commerce?